Azure/AzureML-Containers/README.md

 GPU images pulled from MCR can only be used with Azure Services.
 Take a look at LICENSE.txt file inside the docker container for more information.
 GPU images are built from nvidia images.
 For NVIDIA CUDA and CUDNN take a look at the ThirdPartyNotices.txt file inside the docker container for more information about NVIDIA’s license terms

-Currently Azure ML is using [IntelMPI CPU](./base/cpu/intelmpi2018.3-ubuntu16.04) as the default base image for training on a CPU compute target and [IntelMPI GPU](./base/gpu/intelmpi2018.3-cuda9.0-cudnn7-ubuntu16.04) as the default base image for training on a GPU compute target.
 If you want to override the default image with another image from MCR or any publicly available image, you can do so by specifying an image in `custom_docker_image` parameter in the [Azure ML Estimators](https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.estimator?view=azure-ml-py).
 You can specify a `custom_docker_image` parameter in both Generic Estimators and any DNN Estimators provided by Azure ML.

 <a name="tags"></a>
 ### Featured Tags